Tenancy Agreement Thailand PDF

 Condo Rental

-Covers entire condo, apartment, or house.
-Land Office registration trigger if lease >3 years.
+Covers whole condo unit.
+Includes condominium juristic person bylaws and Land Office registration trigger if lease >3 years.

-More flexible than apartment.
-No approval required.
-Typically includes air-con servicing, management fee, and maintenance clauses.
+No condominium bylaws to worry about.
+Typically includes air-con servicing, building management fee, and maintenance clauses.

-Covers detached, semi-detached, and terrace houses.
+Covers detached, semi-detached, and townhouses.
 Usually longer tenancies with higher deposits.

 Room Rental Agreement

-For single room rentals within condo or room property.
+For single room rentals within a condo or apartment.
 Shorter minimum periods and simpler terms.